AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 >
 >To read more about using drop-downs  and freeform breakdowns see <https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-discussions/the-power-of-dropdown-filters-and-dimension-breakdowns-in-adobe/td-p/434680>

 ##### 2.1.2.2.
-Google Analytics: Dashboards, Custom Reports, and Saved Reports
+Google [!DNL Analytics]: Dashboards, Custom Reports, and Saved Reports

 Google has a few tools for creating reports within the interface, but they still follow the same display and limitations of the reports section.

-Now, for those versed in Google Analytics as you read this, you might be saying, "well wait a second, what about Google Data Studio, isn't that a better equivalent to Adobe's Workspace?"
-Yes, but Data Studio isn't technically a part of the Analytics tool, and it allows for connections to different data sources.
+Now, for those versed in Google [!DNL Analytics] as you read this, you might be saying, "well wait a second, what about Google Data Studio, isn't that a better equivalent to [!DNL Adobe]'s Workspace?"
+Yes, but Data Studio isn't technically a part of the [!DNL Analytics] tool, and it allows for connections to different data sources.
 This tool is covered later in the "Extended Report Access" section, specifically Section 2.2.3.

 Google Dashboards and Custom Reports allow you to pull multiple visualizations together into one report, but unlike Workspace, you are still locked into simple correlations and what data can be placed into what columns.

 In Custom Reports, one of the biggest challenges is when you create a filter, it applies to all tabs of the report.
 There isn't a way to compare two different filters within the same report.

 For surface comparisons, it does the job.
-These are all similar to the Adobe Legacy Dashboards, Custom Reports, and Bookmarks.
+These are all similar to the [!DNL Adobe] Legacy Dashboards, Custom Reports, and Bookmarks.
 Basic tools provided to support your needs, that reside within the report suite.

 #### 2.1.3.
 Reports

-Both Google and Adobe have some navigable reports that are per-built tables and basic timeline graphs based around a dimension.
+Both Google and [!DNL Adobe] have some navigable reports that are per-built tables and basic timeline graphs based around a dimension.

-##### 2.1.3.1.
-Adobe Analytics Reports
+##### 2.1.3.1. [!DNL Adobe] [!DNL Analytics] Reports

-Adobe Analytics also has a Reports section, though this is being phased out in favor of Analysis Workspace.
+[!DNL Adobe] [!DNL Analytics] also has a Reports section, though this is being phased out in favor of Analysis Workspace.
 In fact, end-of-life has been announced for this interface, since Workspace is a more powerful tool.
-Most of these tables can be built and modified with more ease.
-Adobe's sections are far more broken out, and this can be daunting:
+Most of these tables can be built and modified with more ease. [!DNL Adobe]'s sections are far more broken out, and this can be daunting:

 ![analytics-site-metrics](assets/ga-to-aa_6.png)

-With most of the above being accessible via Workspaces, I give a brief overview of these sections and how they relate to Google Analytics, and highlight the reports here that are still relevant.
+With most of the above being accessible via Workspaces, I give a brief overview of these sections and how they relate to Google [!DNL Analytics], and highlight the reports here that are still relevant.

 Site Metrics is what you would expect, this covers the standard metrics (page views, unique visitors, visits, and custom events that you have set up).
-This is similar to the Behavior report GA, but also includes some of what you would find in Audience (since Adobe doesn't split up the metric types).
+This is similar to the Behavior report GA, but also includes some of what you would find in Audience (since [!DNL Adobe] doesn't split up the metric types).

 In here, you find "Bot" Reports.
 Traffic from bots is excluded from all your standard reports, however, there are two reports that provide insight into what is happening and which bots are coming to your site.
 This is especially good if you set up custom Bot Rules to exclude known spammer bots that frequently hit your site.
 You can get some insight into what those bots are doing without your main reports being flooded but that traffic.
 Bot reports are currently unavailable through Workspace (but new reporting capabilities coming soon allows users to get this information there as well).

-Site Content is a grouping of Adobe standard dimensions: Page Name, Site Sections, Hierarchies, Servers and more.
+Site Content is a grouping of [!DNL Adobe] standard dimensions: Page Name, Site Sections, Hierarchies, Servers and more.
 All of these dimensions are available in Workspace.

 Mobile is a grouping of mobile device-specific data, including devices, device types, and more.
 These are available in Workspace.

 Paths are not available in Workspace.
 Workspace has a Flow diagram where you can see the In and Out flows for a single page/value.
 In contrast, Paths allow you to see the most common paths used in your website.
 By default, Pages is the first path report that is set up for you.
 However, you can turn this on for custom props such as a "Page Type" value.
 You could look at pathing within page types.
 The other thing that I personally like about Paths is the simple way the information is presented… The flow diagram in workspace (depending on how much you are trying to look at) can get overwhelming.
 I recommend trying both out… they each have a use and value depending on what you are trying to achieve.
 It should be noted that any dimension can be used in Flows, whereas Pathing must be set up on a Prop in the Admin panel.

-Traffic Sources, Campaigns, and Marketing Channels reports are all similar to the Acquisition report at Google's product.
-Traffic Sources focuses on Actual Referrers, Campaigns Focuses on your Campaign Codes, and Marketing Channels also focuses on Campaign Codes, but also applies extra logic as determined by you on how to process the information.
-Adobe provides more freedom on how to set up your rules.
+Traffic Sources, [!DNL Campaign]s, and Marketing Channels reports are all similar to the Acquisition report at Google's product.
+Traffic Sources focuses on Actual Referrers, [!DNL Campaign]s Focuses on your [!DNL Campaign] Codes, and Marketing Channels also focuses on [!DNL Campaign] Codes, but also applies extra logic as determined by you on how to process the information. [!DNL Adobe] provides more freedom on how to set up your rules.
 In contrast, Google does numerous things for you, and this is a shift in thinking.
-By default, Google's attribution for Campaign Codes is six months.
-Adobe's attribution is set to one week by default.
+By default, Google's attribution for [!DNL Campaign] Codes is six months. [!DNL Adobe]'s attribution is set to one week by default.
 This can be changed in your admin settings, but in Workspace you can actually apply custom attribution on top of any dimension giving you much more "on-the-fly" flexibility.

-Visitor Retention and Visitor Profile reports are similar to the Audience reports in Google Analytics.
+Visitor Retention and Visitor Profile reports are similar to the Audience reports in Google [!DNL Analytics].
 Retention is focused more on the return frequency, while Visitor Profile is focused more on the Geography and Technology of the users.

 Custom Conversion and Custom Traffic reports are both custom dimension reports.
 Conversions are eVars.
 You can set a custom expiration to the value such as hit, visit, month, and year.
 This value remains in persistence for a user for the configured time frame unless overwritten.
 Traffic variables are props.
 You can also set these up for Pathing Reports or as list items that break apart multiple values based on a delimiter of your choice.